Tomiwa-Ot/moukthar/README.md

 # Moukthar

-Android Remote Administration Tool with C2 Server
+Codebase foundation for an Android Remote Administration Tool with C2 Server

 ## Features
 - Persistent reconnection with C2 regardless if the client application is closed or placed in background or the device is restarted or current connection is interrupted